 Talk to gamers, and most of them have played online games like Call of Duty, League of Legends or World of Warcraft.
 The major issue each of these games have, is that your hard earned loot will vanish when the game closes down.
 Blockchain technology is something that could solve these problems, as it provides ownership.
 All it needs, is adoption and publishers willing to actually give gamers ownership over virtual goods.

 What is a blockchain?

 Without getting too much into details, a blockchain is a network of (decentralized) computers that validates new entries into its system.
 When a data entry is false or duplicate, it gets rejected.
-Every data entry is therefore unique and its location is always updated by and all over the entire network.
-The entire history of the network is being stored into the blockchain, which you can compare with a log book.
-This allows a piece of data to be tied to one certain account.
+Every data entry is therefore unique and its location is always updated by the entire network.
+The complete history of the network is being stored into the blockchain, which you can compare with a log book.
+This allows to track a piece of data and see which accounts is the owner.

 Why blockchain makes sense for the games industry

 Obviously blockchain technology can create non-fungible assets, which would be owned by a consumer and can be traded as well.
 The authenticity of these items would be guaranteed by blockchain tech, for example smart contracts as ERC-271 non-fungible token standard, or the references from ERC-1155.
 Exchanging virtual items already is a major industry, and putting this on the blockchain would annihilate fraud.
 Think about skins for Counter-Strike, League of Legends or a very rare sword in World of Warcraft.

 But implementing blockchain technology into video games goes further than just ownership alone.
 Creating a ledger on blockchain technology that would allow backwards compatibility on newer platforms, for both the core game as acquired DLC and credits, could benefit developers and gamers alike.
 This would keep popular content alive, despite a generation of gamers shifting to a new platform.